kenhding/MODINSdoc/docs/source/dockerGuides.rst

 .. warning::

    Importantly, please specify the ``--name`` involves your user name, otherwise, Docker will assign a name randomly, these random names would be seen as a redundant process and cleaned during the maintenance.
-In addition, ``-it`` mostly used in debugging sessions, you may use ``-rm`` when running real analysis.
+In addition, you may add ``--rm`` flag indicating automatic removal of the container when it exits.

 Once the previous step executed, you will see the command header becomes: